 Behavioral Genomics.
 An exploration of current research that pairs genomic techniques and bioinformatics approaches with classic questions in animal behavior.

 Chromosome Structure and Function.
-Investigation of elements needed for chromosome stability, in particular telomeres, using contemporary studies of telomere metabolism, regulation of telomere length, and the role telomeres play in cellular senescence and cancer.
+Investigation of elements needed for chromosome stability, using contemporary studies of telomere metabolism, regulation of telomere length, and the role telomeres play in cellular senescence and cancer.
 Prior coursework in genetics or cell biology is required.

 Developmental Neurobiology.
 An exploration of our current understanding of how brains and eyes form, focusing on the visual system.
 Our investigations will focus on patterning, size determination, neuronal connectivity, regeneration, stem cells, and cancer.
 This course includes a writing component.
 Examples of developmental diseases will provide context.
-Previous coursework in cellular and/or developmental biology is required.
-Not offered 2014–15.
+This course includes a writing component.

 Mobile DNA.
 The course will focus on reading, discussing, and presenting papers from the primary literature on mobile genetic elements and viruses, including recent discoveries about transposition mechanisms, horizontal transfer, silencing, and domestication.